 What are my options for creating demonstrations, including audio, video, and screen captures?

-Many instructors rely on live demonstrations of course concepts either during class or in office hours.
-Often demonstrations are the clearest and most engaging way to teach a concept or give feedback.
-Also, students' learning tends to be boosted when concepts are presented in more than one way, such as visually and aurally.
+Demonstrations are often the most clear and engaging way to teach a concept or give feedback.
+Students tend to learn more when instructors present concepts in multiple ways, such as visually and aurally.
 Demonstrations can be distributed with lectures or other resources.

-Instructors can create easily distributed demonstrations of many types.
-Putting together such demonstrations can range from simple to difficult.
-For an example of an easily produced demonstration, visit a Faculty Showcase about Rob Tolley, an anthropology professor at IU East, who uses a small video camera to record how to throw an ancient weapon called an atlatl.
-As another example, a demonstration of solving a math problem could be completed with a picture of the solution and an audio description, video of the professor solving the problem, a flash animation created with free screen capture programs such as Jing, or as a PowerPoint presentation with voice-over, which can be created in PowerPoint or with Adobe Presenter (available through IUware).
+For an example of an easily produced demonstration, visit a Faculty Showcase about Rob Tolley, an anthropology professor at IU East who uses a video recording to show how to throw an ancient weapon called an atlatl.
+As another example, solving a math problem could be explained with a picture of the solution and an audio description, a video of the professor solving the problem, a flash animation created with a free screen-capture program such as Jing, or in a PowerPoint presentation with voice-over, which can be created in PowerPoint or Adobe Presenter (available through IUware).

 - Record narration for PowerPoint presentations